ionic-team/capacitor-site/docs-md/apis/status-bar/index.md

 The status bar visibility defaults to visible and the style defaults to `StatusBarStyle.Light`.
 You can change these defaults by adding `UIStatusBarHidden` and or `UIStatusBarStyle` in the `Info.plist`.

-`setbackgroundColor` and `setOverlaysWebView` are currently not supported on iOS devices.
+`setBackgroundColor` and `setOverlaysWebView` are currently not supported on iOS devices.

 ## Events